 I love this time of year.
 When you live in Cornwall, you just have to scratch the surface to find there are so many things to do – and in Looe, there are so many events and festivities in the build up to Christmas and the New Year.

-Of course, New Year in Looe has become famous for its fancy dress and fireworks display so if you haven’t made plans for New Year’s Eve and fancy a short break away, come and join us in Cornwall.
-We’ve got some late availability at Polraen Country House for 2 night minimum short break stays over the New Year in Looe from £90 per person.
+Of course, New Year in Looe has become famous for its fancy dress and fireworks display.
+We’ve got some late availability at Polraen Country House over the New Year in Looe.
+A superking room for a 3 night minimum stay for 2 people at £333.
+So if you haven’t made plans for New Year’s Eve and fancy a short break away, come and join us in Cornwall.
+Book here.

 For the last two Sundays, 11th and 18th November, the Looe Valley has reverberated to the sound of steam hissing, engine pistons clacking and whistles blowing as a steam engine (Great Western Society’s 104-year-old Steam Railmotor 93) has plied the journey from Liskeard to Looe and back.
 Walking our dog May, up past Sandplace Station, Tregarland Bridge and Plashford on Sunday morning before the rush of Sunday lunch at Polraen, the smell of sulphur from the burning coal filled my nostrils as the steam hovered above the track as the little engine disappeared down the single track toward Looe leaving a plume of white as its signature.

 Fortunately, both Sundays were blessed with lovely sunny weather.
 The Looe Valley was a picture, dressed in its autumn glory with its tree lined banks saluting the passing of the little train .
 This little video captures a day in the life of the little train from all angles and from most stations along the route.
 Enjoy….